 GRAVITATION

-Calculating \(L\) and \(\frac{dL}{d\phi}\)
+Calculating \(L\) and \(\frac{dL}{d\varphi}\)

-\(\tan L=\pm\sqrt{Rs_u-1+\frac{1}{b^2u^2}}=\pm\sqrt{\frac{R_s}{r}-1+\frac{r^2}{b^2}}\hspace{2cm}\)(3.x)
+\(\tan L=\pm\sqrt{R_su-1+\frac{1}{b^2u^2}}=\pm\sqrt{\frac{R_s}{r}-1+\frac{r^2}{b^2}}\hspace{2cm}\)(3.x),

-Or by replacing \(d^2u\over d\phi^2\) and \(({du\over d\phi})^2\) by their respective values given by (3.v) et (3.j):
+so by replacing \(d^2u\over d\varphi^2\) and \(\left({du\over d\varphi}\right)^2\) by their respective values given by (3.w) and (3.v):

-applicable to null geodesics in Schwarzschild spacetime.
+applicable to null geodesics in Schwarzschild’s spacetime.

-Solving \(r^3-rb^2+b^2R_s = 0\) by Cardan method and discussing the null geodesics in Schwarzschild spacetime
+Solving \(r^3-rb^2+b^2R_s = 0\) by Cardan’s method and discussing the null geodesics in Schwarzschild’s spacetime

-(3.k) is equivalent to \(F(r)=r^3−rb^2+b^2R_s=0\hspace{2cm}\)(3.z)
+(3.k) is equivalent to \(F(r)=r^3−rb^2+b^2R_s=0\hspace{2cm}\)(3.z),

 noting that \(F(r)\) is always positive or zero because with (3.h) and after calculation we get:

-\(F(r)={b\over r}({dr \over d\phi})^2\)
+\(F(r)={b\over r}\left({dr \over d\varphi}\right)^2\)

-(3.z) is a depreciated polynomial equation of degree 3 in \(r\) which has three solutions \(r_0,\ r_1\) et \(r_2\) and can be solved by Cardan’s method1
+(3.z) is a depreciated polynomial equation of degree 3 in \(r\) which has three solutions \(r_0,\ r_1\) et \(r_2\) and can be solved by Cardan’s method1.

 Setting \(F(r)=r^3+Ar+B=0\), the discriminant of the equation is: